Ready to make a decision

 • Abide by the social distancing rules of 1 person per 1.5 square meters*

-Aged Care residents leaving the home to attend small family gatherings must follow the current Public Health Orders and not go into an area that is currently under a stay-at-home Order.
+Residential Care residents leaving the home to attend small family gatherings must follow the current Public Health Orders and not go into an area that is currently under a stay-at-home Order.

 More information on how we assess risks and what this means can be found here.